Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-marketplace/smart-contract.rst

 Transfer the token
 ==================

 Now you are ready to sell it from the marketplace.
-If youlook what it does you see that it takes the ``token_info`` from input, gets the token’s ``quantity``, ``price``, and ``royalty`` values from its state.
+If you look what it does you see that it takes the ``token_info`` from input, gets the token’s ``quantity``, ``price``, and ``royalty`` values from its state.
 With 2 ``ensure!()`` it checks first whether the quantity that user wants to buy is sufficient or not and the amount is enough to buy them.
 Then through ``Cis2Client::transfer()`` it completes the token’s transfer operation, handles the payment with royalties, and removes token from the list.

 .. code-block:: Rust